Stratio/stratio-connector-cassandra/README.md

 # About #

-Native connector for Cassandra using CrossData.
+Native connector for Cassandra using Crossdata.

 ## Compiling Stratio Connector Cassandra ##